-The Great Hall was a cathedral of soaring hammerbeam ceilings and stained glass that fractured the midday sun into muted shards of sapphire, gold, ruby, and emerald.
+The Great Hall was a reliable, unchanged cathedral of soaring hammerbeam ceilings and stained glass that fractured the September sun into muted shards of sapphire, gold, ruby, and emerald.
 Beneath the weight of two dozen floating candelabra, the student body sat in a state of self-segregation that Gwen usually found comforting.
 Today, however, she was forced to cross the invisible border.
+She had already wasted fifteen minutes of her Saturday waiting for Will Clark at the library, and her tracing spell had tracked his resonance here, amidst the steam of cheap tea and mid-morning chaos.

-She moved away from the Circle-dominated table—a sea of starched collars and family signets—and navigated the aisle toward the far West wall.
-This was the Vapor-only territory, where the air felt less like crisply ironed fabrics and expensive sandalwood and more like the dampness of mildew and department store body wash.
+She ignored the Circle-dominated table—a sea of onerous alliances and family signets—and navigated the aisle toward the far West wall.
+This was the Vapour-only territory, where the air felt less like crisply ironed fabrics and expensive sandalwood and more like the dampness of mildew and department store body wash.

 Gwen felt the eyes of her peers like needles in her back.
-Her charcoal blazer was buttoned tight, her silver hair pulled into a knot so precise it looked sculpted.
+Her charcoal blazer was buttoned tight, her silver hair pulled into a braid with the uniform perfection of a painting.
 Every step into this section of the hall felt like gum on her sole.
 Rumours would follow her wherever she stepped next.

 “Don’t look now, but the O’Dorchaidhe Princess is coming for you, Will,” an unmistakably Scot-accented voice called out, low and rough.

 Gwen stopped at the end of the table.
 Cal Whitley sat there in a pilled wool sweater that had seen better decades.
-He didn’t look cowed by her presence; he looked weary, the way a person looks at a storm they know they can’t avoid.
+He didn’t look cowed; he looked weary, the way a person looks at a storm they know they can’t avoid.

 “Cal, take it easy,” Will muttered.
-He sat between Cal and Bryn, and a few Newbloods she recognized as second and third years.
-They were hunched over a Fen-Ball playbook and a regulations guide, likely in the middle of explaining the game to Holloway.
-Will had a notebook open with scratched notes, his tortoiseshell glasses sliding down his nose.
+He sat with Cal, Bryn, and a few Newbloods she recognized as second- and third-years.
+They were hunched over a Fen-Ball playbook and a regulations guide, and Will’s open notebook was scratched with point-form tips.
 He looked up at Gwen, and for a second, that sheepish smile of his threatened to soften her expression.

 She crushed the feeling instantly.
 Isolde’s voice echoed in her head: Ensuring the Circle’s legacy comes before charity.

-“We were just finishing up, Gwen,” Bryn said softly.
-She looked at Gwen with wide, earnest eyes, clutching a notebook that was already half-full of scribbled observations.
-“Will was telling us about the Sol-Fortan Bind—that amazing spell you did in class?
+“And then I got him on a tangent,” Bryn interrupted with an apologetic smile aimed at Gwen.
+She was clutching a notebook already half-full of scribbled observations.
+“Will was telling us about the Sol-Fortan Bind—that amazing spell you did in class on Thursday?
 It’s fascinating.
 I was thinking… Would you mind if Cal and I sat in on a session?
 Just to observe?
 We’d be quiet.”

 Gwen felt a cold spike of horror.
-She could see the eavesdroppers at the neighbouring tables—non-Inks with glowing screens and desperate expressions—all leaning in.
-If she said yes, the narrative would shift in an hour.
+She could see the eavesdroppers at the neighbouring tables leaning in.
+If she said yes, the narrative would shift by lunch.
 Gwenhwyfar O’Dorchaidhe: Charity Worker.
 Free tutor to the rootless.
 She could already see the line of needy students forming outside her dorm, expecting her to hand out centuries of O’Dorchaidhe secrets for nothing.
 Her father’s reprimanding letter would come swiftly.

 Will flinched.
 “Gwen, they’re just asking for a few tips.
 They’re struggling with the same resonance issues I am.
 And Cal isn’t as good a teacher as you are.”
-He smirked at Cal Whitley, who rolled his eyes at the critique, but his lips pressed into a thin frown in chastened agreement.
+He smirked at Cal, who rolled his eyes in bruised agreement.

-“They can consult the general library,” Gwen said, her gaze sweeping over Bryn and the prying Vapours and Newbloods seated with them, whose expression shifted from hopeful to disappointed.
-“Will gets special treatment because he is the Chosen One.
+“They can consult the general library,” Gwen said, her gaze sweeping over Bryn and the prying Vapours and Newbloods with a look that turned their hope into ash.
+“Will gets special treatment because he’s the Chosen One.
 It’s a mandate from the Chancellor to ensure the prophecy doesn’t end because its vessel is incompetent.
-I am here to serve the school’s interests, not to run a remedial clinic for wild Vapors.”
+I am here to serve the school’s interests, not to run a remedial clinic for wild Vapours.”

-She leaned down, her voice dropping to a lethal whisper that nonetheless carried.
+She leaned down, her voice dropping to a lethal whisper.
 “I wouldn’t be helping Will if he were anyone else.
-I have no interest in wasting my time on people who won’t be here in two years.”
+I have no interest in wasting my Saturday on people who won’t be here in two years.”

 The table went silent.
 Will’s face drained of colour, his green eyes flashing with a sudden, jagged hurt.
 He looked at Bryn, who had withered under Gwen’s gaze, and then at Cal, whose jaw was set in a hard, resentful line.

 “Right,” Will said, his voice dangerously low.
-He stood up, the chair scraping against the stone floor with a sound like a scream.
+He stood up, the chair scraping against the stone floor like a scream.
 “The ‘special treatment’ talk.
 I forgot.
 I’m just a project to you, aren’t I?
 A way to earn a pat on the head from that Circle-cult.”

 “You are a responsibility,” Gwen corrected, her heart hammering against her ribs.
 Stay rigid.
 Stay O’Dorchaidhe.
 “One I am fulfilling at great cost to my own schedule.”

-“Well, here’s the thing, Princess,” Will said, stepping closer until he was looming over her, the scent of him—coffee, cedar, and rain—annoyingly distracting.
+“Well, here’s the thing, Princess,” Will said, stepping closer until he was looming over her, the scent of him—coffee, patchouli, and Highland rain—annoyingly distracting.
 She didn’t even like coffee.
 “Whatever you teach me?
 I’m going to share it.
 Every chant, every hand position, every ‘O’Dorchaidhe secret.’
-I’ll spend every night in the common room teaching Bryn, Cal, and anyone else who wants to learn.”
+I’ll spend every night in the common room teaching Bryn and Cal and anyone else who wants to learn.”

 “Of what?
 Your ego?”
 Will interrupted.
 He looked at her with a profound, aching disappointment that stung worse than any insult.
 He had the look of someone speaking to a ghost, knowing the person he wanted to reach wasn’t really there.
 “You talk about legacy and how your uncle deserves respect for ‘defending people who don’t know he existed,’ but you won’t even let my friends sit in a corner and watch?
 You’re a hypocrite, Gwen.
 You’re just a gold-plated statue with nothing inside.”

-Gwen felt the pressure of the room closing in—the watching eyes, the weight of her silver ring, the legacy she was supposed to uphold.
-She felt like she was being crushed between the person she was raised to be and the person Will Holloway wanted her to be.
+Gwen felt the pressure of the Great Hall closing in—the watching eyes, the weight of her silver ring, the legacy she was supposed to uphold.
+She felt like she was being crushed between the person she was raised to be and the person Will Clark wanted her to be.

 She chose the armour.

 “Respect is clearly a concept you’ve yet to grasp,” she said, her voice trembling with a cocktail of fury and mounting isolation.
-“Bring your notebook, Holloway.
+“Bring your notebook, Clark.
 Or don’t.
-But if you aren’t in that library in five minutes, I’ll report your lack of cooperation to Eddow.”
+But if you aren’t in that library in five minutes, I’ll report your lack of cooperation to Chancellor Eddow.”

 She turned on her heel and strode away with deliberate, even steps, ignoring the prickles of irritation riding up her spine with each angry whisper and mocking laugh aimed at her back.